 12. ibotta

-While ibotta isn’t a crochet app specifically, they do save you money on yarn!
-When you shop at Joann, unlock the rebates and get 3%, 5%, or even 10% back on your ENTIRE purchase!
-This includes just about everything in the store, and you can use any coupons when you pay.
-After paying, scan the bottom of your receipt and the funds will be deposited into your ibotta account.
-When you hit $20, cash out for Joann gift cards, Walmart gift cards, PayPal or a plethora of other options.
+While ibotta isn’t a crochet app, they can save you money on yarn!
+When you shop at Walmart online, and launch from the ibotta app, you can get 2% back (or more during promotional times) on your ENTIRE purchase!
+This includes just about everything in the store, and once your order is delivered (or picked up) the funds will be deposited within 7 days into your ibotta account.
+When you hit $20, cash out for Walmart gift cards, PayPal or a plethora of other options.

 Which of these free crochet apps is your favorite?
 Just reading this list I am inspired to go crochet something.
 Staying organized will be a breeze with these, don’t you think?